Samrina6/SQL_Data_Analysis/README.md

 - Analyzed query execution using EXPLAIN.

 ## Outcome
-Successfully analyzed structured e-commerce data using SQL and demonstrated fundamental data analysis techniques and query optimization in MySQL.
+Successfully analyzed structured e-commerce data using SQL and demonstrated fundamental data analysis and query optimization techniques using MySQL.